-Thanksgiving Recipes from the 1600s to Make Today - Kids Can Help Prepare!
+First Thanksgiving Recipes to Make Today - Kids Can Help Prepare!

-While our 21st century Thanksgiving feast may bear little resemblance to the 1621 celebration popularly known as the First Thanksgiving, Boston families do not have to travel far to learn about the traditions that are at the root of today’s holiday.
-In fact, if you head south for just about 45 minutes, you’ll arrive at Plimoth Plantation, in Plymouth, the symbol of where our national celebration began.
+While our 21st century Thanksgiving feast may bear little resemblance to a 1621 celebration or to the meal popularly referred to as the First Thanksgiving, it's fortunate that we don't have to travel back in time to learn about the traditions that are at the root of today’s holiday.
+In fact, we only have to travel about 45 minutes south of Boston to Plimoth Plantation, in Plymouth, MA, to find what is often called the birthplace of our national Thanksgiving celebration.

 Plimoth Plantation’s 17th-century English village is a re-creation of the small farming and maritime community built by the Pilgrims along the shore of Plymouth Harbor.
 In the Village, set in the year is 1627, just seven years after the arrival of Mayflower, you’ll find modest timber-framed houses furnished with reproductions of the types of objects that the Pilgrims owned, aromatic kitchen gardens, and heritage breeds livestock.
 “Townspeople” - costumed role players - tell you about their lives in Plymouth Colony, and daily activities re-create life in 1627.

-Curious to know what one of the “first” Thanksgivings looked like, we spoke with Kathleen M. Wall, culinary historian at Plimoth Plantation, for some insights.
+Curious to know what a “first” Thanksgiving would have looked like, we spoke with Kathleen M. Wall, culinary historian at Plimoth Plantation, for some insights and recipes.

 Well, my wood fire has been out of commission for years, but I do believe that by involving my kids with these recipes, they will be more willing to try different flavors, and we may even find a new favorite to add to our family’s traditional meal.